inbravo/java-to-scala/first-milestone/class-import.md

 ---

-* [ImportTest.scala](https://github.com/inbravo/scala-src/blob/master/src/main/scala/com/inbravo/lang/ImportTest.scala) describes all possible class imports in Scala, which is slightly different from Java
+* Scala program[ ImportTest.scala](https://github.com/inbravo/scala-src/blob/master/src/main/scala/com/inbravo/lang/ImportTest.scala) describes all possible class imports in Scala, which is slightly different from Java

 * In Java you dont need to import classes, interfaces from package `java.lang.*`, similarly below given Scala packages along with Java lang package, are not required to be explicitely imported